 I frequently give entertaining talks about all sorts of things.
-I love hosting things for other people, too, so shout if you’d like me to contribute to your event in some way.
+I love hosting and presenting things for other people, too, so shout if you’d like me to contribute to your event in some way.

 Hosting or producing events for you

-I curate and host regular events for the Site Gallery in Sheffield in my role there as Digital Art Curator (January 2017-present).
-I’ve also hosted a podcast for The Guardian, and was ‘In conversation with’ Richard Dawkins at the Lowry theatre, in September 2015.
+I curated and hosted regular events for the Site Gallery in Sheffield in my role there as Digital Art Curator (January 2017-19).
+I’ve also hosted a podcast for The Guardian, and was ‘In conversation with’ Richard Dawkins at the Lowry theatre, in September 2015 and Romesh Ranganathan at Sheffield’s City Hall in October 2018.

 I have extensive experience of producing original events.
-For Hack Circus, I directed six immersive, sell-out events bringing together art, tech and science playfully with experts and entertainment.
-I’ve organised a number of panel discussions.
+For Hack Circus, I created and directed six immersive, sell-out events bringing together art, tech and science playfully with experts and entertainment.
+I’ve organised a number of panel discussions for various organisations.

 Talks about my own work